baberarjumand/ionic-angular-pairBnB/README.md

 The web version of this app was deployed on Firebase, which can be accessed below:<br>
 https://ionic-angular-udemy-by-max.firebaseapp.com

-This app was developed as part of the Udemy course on Ionic 5 by Maximillian Schwarzmuller.<br>
+This app was developed as part of the <a href='https://www.udemy.com/course/ionic-2-the-practical-guide-to-building-ios-android-apps/' target='_blank'>Udemy course on Ionic 5 by Maximillian Schwarzmuller</a>.<br>